 How much can I borrow if I have a fixed-term contract?

 The amount you can borrow for a mortgage depends on various factors, including your income, expenses, creditworthiness, and the lender's criteria.
-While there's no fixed answer, lenders typically use certain guidelines to determine how much they're willing to lend to a borrower.
+While there's no fixed answer, lenders typically use certain guidelines to determine how much they're willing to lend.

-One common approach is to multiply an applicant's annual income by a specific factor, such as 4.5 or even up to 5 times their salary, to determine the maximum mortgage amount they may qualify for.
-However, it's essential to understand that this is a simplified rule of thumb and doesn't take into account all the intricacies of your financial situation.
+One common approach is to multiply your annual income by 4.5 or even up to 5 times your salary to determine the maximum mortgage amount you can qualify for.
+But it’s worth noting that this is a simplified rule of thumb and doesn't take into account all the intricacies of your financial situation.

 Lenders will also consider other factors, such as your credit score, existing debts, monthly expenses, and the loan-to-value ratio (LTV).
 Your LTV is the percentage of the property's value that you want to borrow.
 Typically, the lower your LTV, the more you can borrow.

-To get a more accurate estimate of how much you can borrow, it's advisable to consult with a mortgage lender or broker.
+To get a more accurate estimate of how much you can borrow, speak with a mortgage broker.
 They can assess your specific financial situation, consider all relevant factors, and provide you with a more precise figure.
 Finally, keep in mind that responsible borrowing involves not maxing out your borrowing capacity but rather borrowing an amount that you can comfortably afford to repay without financial strain.

 1. Can I get a mortgage on a fixed-term contract?

-Yes, it's possible to get a mortgage on a fixed-term contract, but it may be more challenging than with a permanent contract.
+Yes, it's possible to get a mortgage on a fixed-term contract, but it may be more challenging than if you had a permanent contract.

 2. What factors do lenders consider for mortgage eligibility?